Skip to content

 New York Domestic Violence Law

-What you're facing under N.Y.
-Penal Law § 120.00 / § 240.26 / Family Court Act § 812, how the penalties scale, and the questions your attorney needs to answer, specific to New York (NY) domestic violence law.
+What you are facing under N.Y.
+Penal Law § 120.00 / § 240.26 / Family Court Act § 812, how the penalties scale, and the questions an attorney needs to answer — under New York (NY) domestic-violence law.

 1 year (misdemeanor); up to 25 years (1st degree assault)